docker-mailserver/docker-mailserver/docs/content/examples/use-cases/bind-smtp-network-interface.md

 ---
-title: 'Use Cases | Binding DMS to a specific network'
+title: 'Use Cases | Binding outbound SMTP to a specific network'
 hide:
   - toc
 ---